Events

 Join us for a day full of stories and imagination with some of Britain’s very best writers, illustrators and creators.

 After each interactive session, these amazing authors & illustrators will hang out to sign copies of their books.
 Visit the Festival Book Table on the day to pick up something special.
-Please book a ticket for each session you want to attend.

 If you have a young person in your life who loves to read or draw or write, today is their day!